silverstripe/github-issue-search-client/README.md

 ### Manual deployment

 You can also deploy projects manually.
-To do this you will need to have the [Vercel CLI](https://vercel.com/cli) installed, be logged in, part of the ["silverstripeltd" Vercel team](https://vercel.com/teams/silverstripeltd/settings/members), and have the team configured in your profile.
+To do this you will need to have the [Vercel CLI](https://vercel.com/cli) installed, be logged in, part of the ["silverstripe" Vercel team](https://vercel.com/teams/silverstripe/settings/members), and have the team configured in your profile.
 For access to the team, contact Ingo or Garion.

 ```